isomerpages/nlb-biblioasia/_jul-2009/In Search of the Child: Children’s Books Depicting World War II in Singapore.md

 #### **The Historian's Viewpoint**

 The lack of interest in WWII is not new to historians, who have noted that when compared with Europe, there was “a relative absence of public commemoration of the war in this region” (Wong, 2000, p.
 1).
 Not surprisingly then, while WW II was well-documented in Europe, the situation was quite different in Asia.
 Historian Wang Gungwu found that “some dramatic personal experiences did go on record, and some novels and short stories were set during periods of Japanese Occupation, but they were few” (p.
 11, 2000).
-P. Lim Pui Huen found that 50 years after the war, only about “50 odd volumes” (p.121, 1995) of autobiographies and memoirs of the war had been written by members of the local population of Peninsular Malaysia and Singapore.
+P. Lim Pui Huen found that 50 years after the war, only about “50 odd volumes” (p.
+121, 1995) of autobiographies and memoirs of the war had been written by members of the local population of Peninsular Malaysia and Singapore.
 While more autobiographies have surfaced from the intervening years, there has not been a significant increase.

 #### **Intended Audience**